makohda/IDRC_first_step_course_2018/README.md

 ## Let's step forward

 ### Preparation: set the variable
 From now, we will use variables.
-One of shell functions.
-It memorise a value.
+One of the shell functions.
+It memorises a value.
 We will use this variable to have the sample name.
 ```
 $ id=DRR006760_chr1